tim7tru/OrderSummaryApp/README.md

 Orders by Year: Number of orders created

-You can access the list of orders, and their properties, via the Shopify Orders List REST API.
+You can access the list of orders, and their properties, via the Shopify Orders List REST API (https://shopicruit.myshopify.com/admin/orders.json?page=1&access_token=c32313df0d0ef512ca64d5b336a0d7c6).
 Reading through the properties’ descriptions will help you determine how to categorize orders in each category.
 It is possible for a single order to be in more than one category.

 Extra 1: